Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Application to the JWST NIRISS/SOSS Spectrum of WASP-96 b

 \citet{radica_awesome_2023} identified two contaminated regions of the NIRISS spectrum during the data reduction process (see Figure C3 of \citealt{radica_awesome_2023}), which each arose from an overlap of a background stellar artifact with the orders on the NIRISS detector.
 Due to the slitless nature of the NIRISS/SOSS detector, there is both an ``Order 0" contaminant (an undispersed background star) and an ``Order 1" contaminant (the dispersed spectrum of another background star, overlapping with the spectrum of the planet).
 The background stars imprinted features on the transmission spectrum at roughly 1.3--1.7 $\mu$m and $\sim$2.1 $\mu$m, with feature sizes of $\lesssim 100$ and 750 ppm, respectively. \citet{radica_awesome_2023} developed a methodology to correct for these contaminants and applied it at the data reduction level.

-We include the spectrum with uncorrected background contamination in our analysis (Appendix \ref{app:contamination}), although we find that it does not strongly impact our inferred results.
+We include the spectrum with uncorrected background contamination in our analysis, although we find that it does not strongly impact our inferred results.
 The global kernel is able to marginalize over both the contaminants in the data so that local kernels are not needed at those wavelength ranges.
 Additionally, the retrieved inferences for atmospheric parameters are consistent between both the corrected and uncorrected data.
 We therefore conclude that background contamination in the spectrum did not significantly contribute to any biasing effects in the analysis of WASP-96 b.
+The retrieved spectra and posterior distributions for the dataset with uncorrected contamination can be found in the repository for this manuscript\footnote{\url{https://osf.io/pksnq/}}.